davidpetter/Language-decision-tree/README.md

  ### Javascript/Node.js

+ Highly useful when scalable and faster application is required.
+More suited for an application like real-time collaborative.

  Good fit
  - Prototyping
  - For the purpose of libraries and ecosystem
  - A good fit for small single threaded tasks
  - Transformation support
  - Want to have same language for backend and frontend
+ - Want to optimize for IO

  Bad fit
  - Concurrency and multi threading
  - Large implementations (monolithical)
+ - Want to optimize for CPU

  ### Python